sahil-1811/Weather-Forecast/README.md

 # Weather-Forecast:cloud_with_lightning_and_rain:

-- Created a weather forecast app using tkinter.
+- Curated a Weather Forecast app using tkinter.
 This GUI app will tell us the current weather of a particular city along with temperature details along with other details.
+- Scrapped data from Google Weather adopting API’s and Python libraries such as requests and beautifulsoup4
 ## Libraries to be installed
 - Requests
 - BeautifulSoup